lauracolazzo/NSDS-2022/Kafka/README.md

 - the groupId has to be the same for each consumer in order to not duplicate the values in the outputTopic, supposing that a single outputTopic exists.

 ## Exercise 2
+### Task
+Implement a AverageConsumer
+- It computes the average value across all keys (i.e., the sum of the last value received for all keys divided by the number of keys)
+- It prints the average value every time it changes
+- It does NOT provide guarantees in the case of failures
+  - Input messages may be lost or considered more than once in the case of failures
+  - The average value may be temporarily incorrect in the case of failures

+### Solution
 - Number of partitions allowed for inputTopic (1, N)
 - Number of consumers allowed (1, N)
     - Consumer 1: \<groupId2>